Foot Care Nurse Certificate Program Advanced

 This foot care nurse program is recognized by the Department of Veterans Affairs (DVA), and is recognized by Medavie Blue Cross as a foot care nurse education facility for basic and advanced foot care nurse providers.
 Which also means that upon completion of the foot care program, the nurse can become a veteran affairs foot care nurse provider, and will be able to get paid for foot care service provided to veterans by Blue Cross Health insurance company.

-This Basic and Advanced Nursing Foot care training program qualifies for the foot care nurse certification for foot care nurses throughout Canada.
+This Advanced Nursing Foot care training program is the only foot care nurse certification program that is fully accredited by the Canadian Nurses Association CNA and includes the certified foot care nurse CFCN competency exam, and qualifies for the foot care nurse certification Certified Foot care Nurse CFCN for foot care nurses throughout Canada.

 - The Role of the Nurse in Basic and Advanced Nursing Foot Care Today